OrgVue/csv-parser/readme.md

 // ["Hello world", "3.14"]
 ```

-## Extending the stream to objects
+## Extending the pure stream to objects

 With an extender we can return a stream of object, where the values are read as booleans, numbers or strings.